Wasserstein Contrastive Representation Distillation: Conclusions

 \section{Conclusions}

 We present Wasserstein Contrastive Representation Distillation (WCoRD), a new framework for knowledge distillation.
 WCoRD generalizes the concept of contrastive learning via the use of Wasserstein metric, and introduces an additional feature distribution matching term to further enhance the performance.
-Experiments on a variety of tasks, such as model compression \cite{polino2018model} and privileged learning~\cite{lopez2015unifying}, show that our new framework consistently improves the student model performance.
-For future work, we plan to further extend our framework to other applications, such as federated learning \cite{konevcny2016federated}, and adversarial attacks/robustness~\cite{papernot2016distillation}.
+Experiments on a variety of tasks show that our new framework consistently improves the student model performance.
+For future work, we plan to further extend our framework to other applications, such as federated learning \cite{konevcny2016federated} and adversarial robustness~\cite{papernot2016distillation}.